Louie Anderson, Emmy-winning comedian, dies at 68 | WTOP News

 Anderson died at a hospital in Las Vegas of complications from cancer, said Glenn Schwartz, his longtime publicist.
 Anderson had a a type of non-Hodgkin lymphoma, Schwartz said previously.

+His latest book, 2018’s “Hey Mom,” was a tribute in letters to the lessons he learned from her and how-to tips on facing life’s challenges.
+He also gave the late Ora Zella Anderson a shout-out for his “Baskets” role.

+“I just started writing with one letter, saying, ’Hey Mom, I’m playing you on TV.
+I hope you see it.
+I hope you’re a part of it…” Anderson told The Associated Press that year.

-Anderson won a 2016 Emmy for best supporting actor for his portrayal of Christine Baskets, mother to twins played by Zach Galifianakis.
-Anderson received three consecutive Emmy nods for his performance.
+He won the best supporting actor Emmy in 2016 for his portrayal of Christine Baskets, mother to twins played by Zach Galifianakis, in the FX series “Baskets.”
+Anderson, who received three consecutive Emmy nods for the role, credited his mom with elements of the character.

+Anderson’s early jobs included counseling troubled children.
+He changed course after winning a 1981 Midwest comedy competition, where he was spotted by veteran comic Henny Youngman, who hosted contest, according to Schwartz.

+Anderson worked as a writer for Youngman and then gained onstage experience while crisscrossing the United States.
+His big break came in 1984 when Johnny Carson, known for showcasing rising comedians on “The Tonight Show,” brought him on to perform.

 He was a familiar face elsewhere on TV, including as host of a revival of the game show “Family Feud” from 1999 to 2002, and on comedy specials and in frequent late-night talk show appearances.